Taken for a ride: Thousands of elephants exploited for tourism are held in cruel conditions

 We investigated conditions endured by 2,923 elephants at tourist venues in Thailand, Sri Lanka, Nepal, India, Laos and Cambodia, and found that 77% of them were treated appallingly.

 We’re urging supporters to unite for the herd to protect elephants.
-You can read the online report, and share it with friends and family to inspire them to make better choices for elephants while on holiday.
+You can join the movement and find out more information by clicking here.

 Hotspot for cruelty